Midland Railway – Butterley: Special events

 The railway is licensed to host weddings and parties.

-In September 1999, the Kosovo Train for Life was loaded at Butterley station, before travelling to Kosovo, via Kensington Olympia railway station and the Channel Tunnel; this was run in conjunction with the Kosovo Force peace-keeping efforts.
+In September 1999, the Kosovo Train for Life was loaded at Butterley station, before travelling to Kosovo, via and the Channel Tunnel; this ran in conjunction with the Kosovo Force peace-keeping efforts.

-From 2007 to 2019, the MR:B hosted Indietracks, a music festival that was held at the Swanwick Junction site.
-The COVID-19 pandemic halted events in 2020 and 2021; in November 2021, it was announced that Indietracks festival would no longer be held.
+From 2007 to 2019, the heritage centre hosted Indietracks, a music festival that was held at the Swanwick Junction site.
+The COVID-19 pandemic halted events in 2020 and 2021; in November 2021, it was announced that festival would no longer be held.

-Locomotives of the Midland Railway - Butterley
+Locomotives and rolling stock

-The steam engines of the Midland Railway Trust that run passenger services are mostly ex-LMS and BR locomotives of similar designs.
-Rarer industrial and mainline classes (such as one from as early as 1866), are stored in the Swanwick museum shed.
+The steam engines of the Midland Railway Trust that run passenger services are mostly ex-LMS and British Rail (BR) locomotives of similar designs.
+Rarer industrial and main line classes, such as one from as early as 1866, are stored in the Swanwick museum shed.